2025-ilaria/project-/sparql-queries.md

 </ul>

-The next step was to run some queries to ensure these information were actually not present in ArCo.
+📌 The next step was to run some queries to ensure these information were actually not present in ArCo 📌

 ## Query 5️⃣: verifying the absence of the full name of the Teatro Massimo

-As part of the enrichment of the ArCo knowledge graph, we submitted a SPARQL query to verify whether it contained information about the full name of the Teatro Massimo in Palermo: **Teatro Massimo Vittorio Emanuele**.
+As part of the enrichment of the ArCo knowledge graph, we submitted a SPARQL query to verify whether it contained information about the full name of the Teatro Massimo di Palermo: **Teatro Massimo Vittorio Emanuele**.
 This step was aimed at assessing the completeness of the dataset, since the graph often records only the shortened name (Teatro Massimo).

 **🔍 Query**: